NTUEE-ESLab/2017Fall-SmartShoe/README.md

 	#include <arm_math.h>

 at the start of your script.
-Alternatively, you can visit [Energia-CMSIS Library](https://github.com/b03901060/CMSIS-DSP-Library-for-MSP432-on-Energia-IDE) where we made the process easier for you.
+Alternatively, you can visit the github page [Energia-CMSIS Library](https://github.com/b03901060/CMSIS-DSP-Library-for-MSP432-on-Energia-IDE) where we made the process easier for you.

 # Usages